polkascan/py-substrate-metadata-docs/docs/efinity/multitokens.md

 Unapprove the `operator` to manage all of `origin`&\#x27;s tokens belonging to `collection`

 \# Errors

-- `CollectionAccountNotFound` if the collection account cannot be found
+- [`Error::CollectionAccountNotFound`] if the collection account cannot be found
 #### Attributes
 | Name | Type |
 | -------- | -------- |